Melinda Jones, Ph.D., Director

 Generally speaking, students must have a 3.25 cumulative grade point average to pursue and receive department or college honors.
 Students should consult the specific department or college listing in this Catalog for detailed requirements, or contact the Honors College Office for a listing of departments offering honors work in the major.

 The Non-Resident Honors Student Award

 A limited number of Non-Resident Honors Student Awards are available on a competitive basis to non-resident students who enroll full-time and who are actively pursuing an Honors College designation.
 This award allows out-of-state students to pay in-state tuition.
 Students who receive this award are required to maintain good standing with the Honors College, take at least one honors course every semester until they have earned the baccalaureate degree, and work toward graduation with an honors designation.
 Entering freshmen receive primary consideration for this award.
-Application forms for admission to the Honors Program and for the Non-Resident Honors Student Award may be obtained by writing to the Helen Hardin Honors College, 105 Honors Hall, University of Memphis, Memphis, TN 38152-6140; by calling 901-678-2690; or by faxing 901-678-5367.
-Students may also submit an on-line application for the Non-Resident Honors Student Award at http://honors.memphis.edu
+Students may apply for the Non-Resident Honors Student Award on Tiger Scholarship Manager.

 Special Opportunities for Honors Students